 - Canadians living in rural areas are more likely to use ERs for non-urgent conditions

-From respiratory issues to dermatology concerns to cuts and burns and more, virtual doctor visits via telemedicine platforms like Medisys On-Demand eliminate the need for most non-urgent clinic and emergency room visits.
+From respiratory issues to dermatology concerns to cuts and burns and more, virtual doctor visits via telemedicine platforms like Akira by TELUS Health eliminate the need for most non-urgent clinic and emergency room visits.

 3. IMPROVE THE CONTINUITY OF YOUR HEALTHCARE